beneeb304/beneeb304/README.md

-Hi, I’m @beneeb304 (Ben) 👋
+Hi, I’m @beneeb304 (Ben)

-I am an undergrad at Saginaw Valley State University 🐦 studying Computer Science 🖥️
+I'm an SVSU Computer Science Graduate (2022)

-Consider this my Portfolio 📁 of cool projects that I have completed ✔️
+This is my collection of projects that I deem cool enough for a portfolio

 Please enjoy!